 1st November to 28th February - Tuesday to Saturday: 9:00am to 4:30pm.
 Sunday & Monday: 10:00am to 4:30pm

 All internal buildings close 30 minutes after last admission

 Exceptions: 24th - 26th December & 1st January (Closed)

 How Does It work

-You will receive a confirmation email with your voucher, please print and bring with you to teh enttrance point.
+You will receive a confirmation email with your vouchers, please print vouchers and bring with you to teh entrance point.

 Where Do I Go